Fed's Yellen prepared to act against Wells' board if appropriate

 WASHINGTON (Reuters) - Federal Reserve Chair Janet Yellen said on Thursday the central bank was prepared to act against directors of Wells Fargo if an investigation deems it appropriate.

-Under questioning by Democratic Senator Elizabeth Warren of Massachusetts about the bank's creation of millions of fake accounts, Yellen said she would not comment on details of the Fed's supervision of Wells Fargo (WFC.N).
+Under questioning by Democratic Senator Elizabeth Warren of Massachusetts about the bank's creation of millions of fake accounts, Yellen said she would not comment on details of the Fed's supervision of Wells Fargo.

 But "we do have the power to remove directors," she said.
 "We need to conduct a thorough investigation to look at the full record ...
 We are certainly prepared to take enforcement actions."